jfelten/knowhow-server/README.md

 knowhow-server
 ==============

-The control application for the knowhow framework
+The control application for the knowhow framework.
+This package is the server only.
+For the complete package please use the knowhow project.

 # Installation

-    npm install -g knowhow-server
+    npm install knowhow-server

-To start the agent simply run the script
+run directly from node:

+    node server.js

     startKHServer

-or run directly from node:

-    node server.js

 After starting access the agent through a web browser  [http://localhost:3001](http://localhost:3001).